What Happens If ICBC Accuses Me of Filing a False Insurance Claim?

 Let’s make one thing clear: You should never lie about the facts surrounding a car accident to ICBC or any other insurance company.
 But you should also not stand pat when falsely accused of insurance fraud.

 What you should do is contact an experienced Surrey ICBC lawyer who will fight for your interests.
-Call Preszler Law at 778-807-0225 to schedule a free, no-obligation consultation with one of our qualified car accident lawyers today.
+Call Preszler Injury Lawyers at 778-807-0225 to schedule a free, no-obligation consultation with one of our qualified car accident lawyers today.